-- Microscopic examination of hair follicles and shaft: to determine the phase of hair growth (anagen, telogen) and structural abnormalities of the shaft
+- Microscopic examination: performed on hair follicles and shaft to determine the phase of hair growth (anagen, telogen) and structural abnormalities of the shaft

-- Scalp biopsies: from sites of active disease: to confirm diagnosis of cicatricial alopecia
+- Scalp biopsies (performed from sites of active disease): to confirm the diagnosis of cicatricial alopecia

 Congenital diffuse alopecia

 - Trichorrhexis nodosa: A hair shaft deformity characterized by the development of weak points in the shaft due to physical/chemical trauma in genetically predisposed individuals.